 In Memory of Mary Kay O’Connor and Dr. Sam Mannan

 The Mary Kay O’Connor Process Safety Center was established in 1995 in memory of Mary Kay O’Connor.
-Ms. O’Connor was an Operations Superintendent who was killed in an explosion on October 23, 1989 at the Phillips Petroleum Complex in Pasadena, TX.
-Ms. O’Connor graduated from the University of Missouri-Columbia with a degree in Chemical Engineering and from the University of Houston-Clear Lake with an MBA.
+Ms. O’Connor was an operations superintendent who was killed in an explosion on October 23, 1989 at the Phillips Petroleum Complex in Pasadena, TX.
+Ms. O’Connor graduated from the University of Missouri-Columbia with a degree in chemical engineering and from the University of Houston-Clear Lake with a Master of Business Administration.

 From 1997-2018, Dr. Sam Mannan, a world-renowned expert in process safety, was the founding executive director of the Mary Kay O’Connor Process Safety Center.
 He earned a bachelor’s degree in chemical engineering from the Bangladesh University of Engineering and Technology, then pursued graduate education and earned master’s and doctoral degrees in chemical engineering from the University of Oklahoma.
 A process safety pioneer, Dr. Mannan’s work influenced the entire chemical engineering industry in the U.S. and worldwide and directly led to industry’s adoption of more rigorous safety standards throughout his more than 20 years with the center.
 After his passing on September 11, 2018, the center strives to continue fulfilling his legacy as a driving force behind process safety education and awareness.